for Mac OS users only! # if you run into any SSL certification issues, # you may need to run the following command for a Mac OS installation. # $/Applications/Python 3.x/Install Certificates.command import os, ssl if (not os.environ.get('PYTHONHTTPSVERIFY', '') and getattr(ssl, '_create_unverified_c

 Exercise 1Describe this population distribution.

-In this lab we have access to the entire population, but this is rarely the case in real life.
+Here we have access to the entire population, but this is rarely the case in real life.
 Gathering information on an entire population is often extremely costly or impossible.
 Because of this, we often take a sample of the population and use that to understand the properties of the population.
-If we were interested in estimating the mean living area in Ames based on a sample, we can use the following command to survey the population.
+If we were interested in estimating the mean living area in Ames based on a sample, we can survey a random sample from the population.

-This command collects a simple random sample of size 50 from the vector
+This command collects a simple random sample of size 50 from the variable

 area, which is assigned to